ITR Filing Deadline Missed?

 Tenure and Maturity :

-Partial withdrawals and Penalty on Premature withdrawals:
+Partial Withdrawals and Penalty on Premature withdrawals:

-The partial withdrawals is offered by only few banks, it gives a facility to withdraw some amount of fixed deposit and the rest is kept as FD as per the agreed norms and policies of the bank.
+The partial withdrawals are offered by only few banks, it gives a facility to withdraw some amount of fixed deposit and the rest is kept as FD as per the agreed norms and policies of the bank.

 The premature withdrawal or breaking FDs before tenure will levy penalty on you by most of the banks.
 The penalty will be 0.5% to 1% of the interest rates.